 When the MC confronts him about it he turns the volume of his music higher and slams the door in her pretty little face.
-I have personal experience with roommates who like to blast their music late at night and let me tell you, it’s a pain in the ass to deal with.
-Especially when the roommate is a jerk about it, so I felt her pain on a spiritual level.
-The other housemates assure the MC that she will eventually get used to it, but the damage is done, her sleep (and health?), only after she passes out in the middle of class does he amend his ways.
-He becomes noticeably kinder to the MC, and his late night music playing stops completely.
+I have personal experience with roommates who like to blast their music late at night.
+And let me tell you, it’s a pain in the ass to deal with.
+Especially when the roommate is a jerk about it, so I felt the MC’s pain on a spiritual level.
+The other housemates assure the MC that she will eventually get used to it.
+Her health takes a nose dive and it’s only after she passes out in class due to lack of sleep that Ryoji amend his ways.
+He becomes noticeably kinder towards the MC, and his late night music playing stops completely.

-He realizes his feelings for the MC fairly early in the story, but it isn’t until about halfway through the story that he actually acts on them.
+He realizes his feelings for the MC fairly early in the story.
+But it isn’t until about halfway through the story that he actually acts on them.
 He is adorable when he falls in love, Ryoji becomes a flustered, sputtering mess and I loved every minute of it.
 From the way he sneaks glances at the MC in class to the shy way they hold hands on the walk to and from school, their relationship is just dripping with first love sweetness!
-I loved how possessive he is of the MC (even before he confesses), there was this really cute moment when he and fellow tsundere, Ichigo from Dreamy Days in West Tokyo have a bit of a stare down when he catches the guy ogling the MC.
+I loved how possessive he is of the MC (even before he confesses).
+There was this really cute moment when he and fellow tsundere, Ichigo from Dreamy Days in West Tokyo have a bit of a stare down when he catches the guy ogling the MC.